JamesDeFabia/HPCC-Platform/devdoc/README.md

 ## Other documentation

-The ECL language is documented in the ecl language reference manual (generated as ECLLanguageReference-\<version\>.pdf).
+The ECL language is documented in the ECL Language Reference manual (generated as ECLLanguageReference-\<version\>.pdf).